 The “Carnaval de Barranquilla”is the second largest carnival celebration in the world, next to Rio de Janeiro.
 I planned my trip around these four days of festivities; the most important folklore festivities in Colombia!!!
 So you have to be there!
 I can be very short on this destination, go in the carnival period, but skip it when you don’t need to be here.
+In this travel blog tips, information and inspirations on Barranquilla, Colombia South America.

 Tip: The festivities starts on the Saturday before the Ash Wednesday so check the dates beforehand (each year it’s different)!